Podcast Sponsorship ROI Case Studies and Examples (2026)

 Sponsor CategoryPrimary MetricsTypical Conversion WindowPreferred Deal StructuresWhat They Value Most

-Understanding these different approaches explains why a SaaS company might happily pay $1,200 for a campaign that delivers 15 demo requests while a local restaurant would need to see 40 or more customers walk through the door to justify a $400 sponsorship.
+These different yardsticks explain why a SaaS company might happily pay $1,200 for a campaign that delivers 15 demo requests.
+A local restaurant, measured on foot traffic, would need 40 or more customers through the door to justify a $400 sponsorship.

 Results after the three-month pilot: